AmNotAGoose/sokobanplus/README.md

 - wall (black): prevents movement
 - number block (orange): variables/stores data
 - operation block (red): push a number block underneath this and type a command (look below for instructions) to apply it
-- goal block (green): push a number block with the same goal block to satisfy the goal. when all goals have been completed, you win!
+- goal block (green): push a number block with the same number goal block to satisfy the goal. when all goals have been completed, you win!
+- subgoal block (light green) push a number block with the same number to satisfy the subgoal. some blocks may react to it.
+- conditional wall block (light grey) checks in a 3x3 space around it. all subgoals in that area must be satisfied for it to become permeable, otherwise it is solid.

 controls:
 - R: restart level